What Are the Latest Car Safety Features and Innovations?

 Forward Collision Warning (FCW)

-Another safety feature, the Forward Collision Warning (FCW) system, uses sensors to determine the distance and position of vehicles, people, and other obstacles in front of the car.
+The Forward Collision Warning (FCW) system, uses sensors to determine the distance and position of vehicles, people, and other obstacles in front of the car.
 Then, it alerts the driver to brake based on the speed and distance from the obstacle.

 Adaptive Cruise Control